BiBiServ/bibigrid/documentation/markdown/features/configuration.md

     type: de.NBI tiny
     image: Ubuntu 22.04 LTS (2022-10-14) # regex allowed
 ```

+### floatingIpId (optional:None)

+At most one floatingIpId in each configuration.
+When set, an existing floating ip is used.
+The floating ip is not released upon termination.
+If unset, a new floating ip is created which is released upon termination.

+To list existing floating ip ids use `openstack floating ip list`.

 ### fallbackOnOtherImage (optional:False)
 If set to `True` and an image is not among the active images,